MasonMarinko/readme-generator/Output/README.md

 Live URL Link: https://masonmarinko.github.io/readme-generator

 ## Description
-Using command prompt you will answer questions after which a markdown readme will be created.
+Using command prompt you type in answers to questions and from there you create a markdown README

 ## Table of Contents
 * [Installation](#installation)